 Thanks to Laurel Grasmick-Black for noting that nipples may have been emphasized as a paean to motherhood, a part of the matrona’s virtuous duty.

-WHERE TO FIND IT: I’ve had good luck at Mill End and Pendleton (YUM), here in Oregon.
-You might try Fabric Mart.
-Dharma Trading Company and B.Black & Sons carry lightweight wools but I haven’t seen their stuff in person.
-It may be worth getting a sample if you’re shopping online.
-Look for terms like “gauze” and “tropical.”
+WHERE TO FIND IT: I’ve had good luck at Mill End and Pendleton (YUM), here in Oregon, and online with Fabric Mart.
+My current favorite is Whaley Bradford (UK) (SO delicious, but pricey).
+Dharma Trading Company, Mood Fabrics, Faserhaus and Wollknoll (last two in Germany) and B.Black & Sons carry lightweight wools but I haven’t seen their stuff in person.
+Suzanne Dekel is in Israel.
+Also try The Historical Fabric Store It may be worth getting a sample if you’re shopping online.
+On Etsy, I hear good things about WovenbyElspeth and Nornilla.
+In general, look for terms like “gauze” and “tropical.”
+Note for 2021: WoolSome looks tasty but I haven’t tried their wares.

 GOOD NEWS: I get much less serious in the following chapters.
 All the scholarly stuff is the paper, so I let loose a little more on the blog.